Gbemeegar/Int_breweries_analysis/README.md

 ![](/Images/beer.jpg)

-Using the company's records, I did analysis of the company's products, profit, sales and cost over a period of 3 yeaars for profit maximization and cost minimization, while giving answers to critical business question.
+Using the company's records, I analysed the brands, profit, sales and cost over a period of 3 years for profit maximization and cost minimization, while giving answers to critical business question.

 ![](/Images/brew.jpg)